The mission of the Orono Public Library brings people, ideas and knowledge together to inspire lifelong learning and strengthen community.

 The Orono Public Library staff:

-- may use not only the Library's resources in printed form, but consult appropriate digital resources as well as the regional resource library and other agencies by telephone in pursuit of information.
+- may use not only the Library's resources in printed form, but consult appropriate digital resources, and other agencies in pursuit of information.

 - will answer questions to the best of their ability but are not expected to conduct in-depth research or lengthy one-on-one training.

-A "program" is a planned interaction between the library staff and the program participants for the purpose of promoting library materials, facilities, or services, as well as offering the community an informational, entertaining, or cultural experience.
+A "program" is a planned interaction between the library staff or invited presenters and the program participants for the purpose of promoting early literacy, library materials, facilities, or services, as well as offering the community an informational, entertaining, or cultural experience.

-Programming includes such activities as story times, films and summer library programs for children, activities for young adults and book or author discussion groups for adults.
+Programming includes such activities as story times, book clubs, and summer library programs for children, activities for young adults and book or author discussion groups for adults.

 Patrons use the library’s computer resources at their own risk.
 Loss of a patron’s time, work or property shall not be the responsibility of the library for any reason.
-The library staff does not provide in-depth support for computer users and may not have time to assist patrons in setting up e-mail accounts or extensive searches.
+The library staff does not provide in-depth support for computer users and may not have time to assist patrons in setting up email accounts, troubleshooting issues, or conducting extensive searches.

 USE OF COMPUTERS IN THE LIBRARY